Sally Walton

-Sally Ellen Walton (born 10 June 1981) is a former British field hockey player, a personal trainer and currently coaching Hockey at the Royal Grammar School Worcester, moving there from Solihull school.
+Sally Ellen Walton (born 10 June 1981) is a British field hockey player, personal trainer, and the Head of Hockey at the Royal Grammar School Worcester.
+An Olympic bronze medallist at the 2012 Summer Olympics, she currently plays club hockey for Gloucester City Hockey Club in the England Hockey Women's Hockey League Division 1 North.

 Walton made her international debut in 2005.
 At the 2012 Summer Olympics, she competed for the Great Britain in the women's tournament helping them to win the bronze medal.

-Walton has played club hockey for Bowdon Hightown and Hampton-in-Arden Hockey Club and currently plays for Olton and West Warwickshire.
-She coaches at RGS Worcester and lectures at Solihull College.
+Walton has played club hockey for Bowdon Hightown, Hampton-in-Arden Hockey Club, and Olton and West Warwickshire.
+She currently plays for Gloucester City Hockey Club in the England Hockey Women's Hockey League Division 1 North, where she also leads performance camps and coaching sessions for the club's junior section.[ref needed]
+She is the Head of Hockey at RGS Worcester.[ref].
 She holds a Sports Science Degree from Liverpool John Moores University.

 Walton once played football for Aston Villa L.F.C.

+She was featured Diva Magazine's Visible Lesbian 100 in 2020.